-Our Crooked Gap Farmcrafted Soap is handmade here on our farm in small batches stirred by hand.
+Our Crooked Gap Farmcrafted Soap is made here on our farm in small batches stirred by hand.
 We put a lot of care and effort into making our soap as we use as many ingredients as possible that are produced on our farm, gathered from local sources, or commonly found available on a farm.
+Our farmcrafted soap is free of harsh additives so that it gentle on the most sensitive skin.
 Because of this, we want you to know just what goes into each bar of Crooked Gap Farmcrafted Soap.
+For fun, ingredients from our farm are highlighted in green.

 ~ Base Ingredients ~